Eben Moglen

-Eben Moglen (born July 13, 1959) is an American legal scholar and historian who is a professor of law and legal history at Columbia University, and is the founder, Director-Counsel and Chairman of Software Freedom Law Center.
+Eben Moglen (born July 13, 1959) is an American legal scholar and historian who is a professor of law and legal history at Columbia University, and is the founder, director-counsel and chairman of Software Freedom Law Center.

 Biography

-Moglen started out as a computer programming language designer and then received his bachelor's degree from Swarthmore College in 1980.
+Moglen started out as a computer programming language designer.
+He received his bachelor's degree from Swarthmore College in 1980.
 In 1985, he received both a Master of Philosophy in history from Yale University and a J.D. from Yale Law School.
 He has held visiting appointments at Harvard University, Tel Aviv University and the University of Virginia since 1987.

 He was a law clerk to Justice Thurgood Marshall (1986-87 term).
 He joined the faculty of Columbia Law School in 1987, and was admitted to the New York bar in 1988.
 He received a Ph.D. in history from Yale University in 1993.
 Moglen serves as a director of the Public Patent Foundation.

 Moglen was part of Philip Zimmermann's defense team, when Zimmermann was being investigated over the export of Pretty Good Privacy, a public key encryption system, under US export laws.

-In 2003 he received the EFF Pioneer Award.
+In 2003, Moglen received the EFF Pioneer Award.
 In February 2005, he founded the Software Freedom Law Center.

-Moglen was closely involved with the Free Software Foundation, serving as general counsel from 1994 to 2016 and board member from 2000 to 2007.
-As counsel, Moglen was tasked with enforcing the GNU General Public License (GPL) on behalf of the FSF, and later became heavily involved with drafting version 3 of the GPL.
-On April 23, 2007 he announced in a blog post that he would be stepping down from the board of directors of the Free Software Foundation.
+Moglen was closely involved with the Free Software Foundation, serving as general counsel from 1994 to 2016 and as board member from 2000 to 2007.
+As counsel, he was tasked with enforcing the GNU General Public License (GPL) on behalf of the FSF, and later became heavily involved with drafting version 3 of the GPL.
+On April 23, 2007, he announced in a blog post that he would be stepping down from the board of directors of the Free Software Foundation.
 Moglen stated that after the GPLv3 Discussion Draft 3 had been released, he wanted to devote more time to writing, teaching, and the Software Freedom Law Center.

 In February 2011, Moglen created the Freedom Box Foundation to design software for a very small server called the FreedomBox.
-The FreedomBox aims to be an affordable personal server which runs only free software, with a focus on anonymous and secure communication.
-FreedomBox launched version 0.1 in 2012.
+This aims to be an affordable personal server which runs only free software, with a focus on anonymous and secure communication.
+Version 0.1 FreedomBox was launched in 2012.

 Legal issues

-In October 2023 the Free Software Foundation Europe and Software Freedom Conservancy announced their intention to end their cooperation with the Software Freedom Law Center and with Moglen following allegations of abusive behaviour towards employees and community members.
+In October 2023, the Free Software Foundation Europe and Software Freedom Conservancy announced their intention to end their cooperation with the Software Freedom Law Center, and with Moglen, following allegations of abusive behaviour towards employees and community members.

-The same day, Bradley M. Kuhn publicly accused Moglen of being an abusive employer and of hostility toward the LGBTQIA+ community, stating that the Software Freedom Law Center is no longer a safe space and that he's often worried about Moglen's students.
+The same day, Bradley M. Kuhn publicly accused Moglen of being an abusive employer, and of hostility toward the LGBTQIA+ community, stating that the Software Freedom Law Center was no longer a safe space and that he was often worried about Moglen's students.